in28minutes/in28minutes.github.io/_blog/articles/2017-07-05-introduction-to-jpa-with-spring-boot.md

 ### User Repository: CommandLineRunner

-The code below is very simple.
-The CommandLineRunner interface is used to indicate that this bean has to be run as soon as the Spring application context is initialized.
-We are executing a few simple methods on the UserRepository.
+The following code is straightforward.
+The **CommandLineRunner** interface indicates that this bean should run **as soon as the Spring application context is initialized**.

+In this example, we execute a few simple methods on the **UserRepository** to demonstrate basic CRUD operations.

 ```java